rohitshe/TestXenkoRepository/manual/audio/audiosystem.md

 The high level audio system is mainly composed of 4 classes

-- The `AudioSystem (ref:{SiliconStudio.Xenko.Engine.AudioSystem})` class
+- The @'SiliconStudio.Xenko.Engine.AudioSystem' class
   - The **core class of the high level API**.
-It implements the `IAudioSystem (ref:{SiliconStudio.Xenko.Engine.IAudioSystem})`.
-By doing so, it provides an access to the low level API `AudioEngine (ref:{SiliconStudio.Xenko.Audio.AudioEngine})`, and provides the possibility to add or remove listeners to the system.
+It implements the @'SiliconStudio.Xenko.Engine.IAudioSystem'.
+By doing so, it provides an access to the low level API @'SiliconStudio.Xenko.Audio.AudioEngine', and provides the possibility to add or remove listeners to the system.
-- The `AudioListenerComponent  (ref:{SiliconStudio.Xenko.Engine.AudioListenerComponent })`class
+- The @'SiliconStudio.Xenko.Engine.AudioListenerComponent' class
   - **Adds audio listening capabilities to an existing Entity**.
-This component has to be attached to an `Entity (ref:{SiliconStudio.Xenko.EntityModel.Entity})`.
+This component has to be attached to an @'SiliconStudio.Xenko.EntityModel.Entity'.
 By doing so, the programmer marks the entity as possible listener in the audio scene.
-To actually activate a listener it has to added to the audio system using the `AddListener (ref:{SiliconStudio.Xenko.Engine.IAudioSystem.AddListener})`.
+To actually activate a listener it has to added to the audio system using the @'SiliconStudio.Xenko.Engine.IAudioSystem.AddListener'.
-- The `AudioEmitterComponent (ref:{SiliconStudio.Xenko.Engine.AudioEmitterComponent})` class
+- The @'SiliconStudio.Xenko.Engine.AudioEmitterComponent' class
   - **Adds audio emitting capabilities to an existing Entity**.
-This component has to be attached to an `Entity (ref:{SiliconStudio.Xenko.EntityModel.Entity})`.
+This component has to be attached to an @'SiliconStudio.Xenko.EntityModel.Entity'.
 By doing so, the programmer expresses the fact entity can emits sounds.
-To actually associate (resp. remove) sounds to the entity, use the `AttachSoundEffect (ref:{SiliconStudio.Xenko.Engine.AudioEmitterComponent.AttachSoundEffect})` (resp. `DetachSoundEffect (ref:{SiliconStudio.Xenko.Engine.AudioEmitterComponent.DetachSoundEffect})`) method.
-Sounds that are attached to an emitter component needs to be instanciable and 3D localizable, that is why only mono track `SoundEffect (ref:{SiliconStudio.Xenko.Audio.SoundEffect})` can be used.
+To actually associate (resp. remove) sounds to the entity, use the @'SiliconStudio.Xenko.Engine.AudioEmitterComponent.AttachSoundEffect' (resp. @'SiliconStudio.Xenko.Engine.AudioEmitterComponent.DetachSoundEffect') method.
+Sounds that are attached to an emitter component needs to be instanciable and 3D localizable, that is why only mono track @'SiliconStudio.Xenko.Audio.SoundEffect' can be used.
 Insofar as a same sound effect can be associated to several different entities, the programmer has to ask the entities for a controller to be able to control the playback of each entities independently.
-This can be done with the `GetSoundEffectControler (ref:{SiliconStudio.Xenko.Engine.AudioEmitterComponent.GetSoundEffectControler})` method .The programmer can also control the sound distance attenuation scale and the Doppler effect scale for the entity by modifying the `DistanceScale (ref:{SiliconStudio.Xenko.Engine.AudioEmitterComponent.DistanceScale})` and `DopplerScale (ref:{SiliconStudio.Xenko.Engine.AudioEmitterComponent.DopplerScale})` properties.
+This can be done with the @'SiliconStudio.Xenko.Engine.AudioEmitterComponent.GetSoundEffectControler' method .The programmer can also control the sound distance attenuation scale and the Doppler effect scale for the entity by modifying the @'SiliconStudio.Xenko.Engine.AudioEmitterComponent.DistanceScale' and @'SiliconStudio.Xenko.Engine.AudioEmitterComponent.DopplerScale' properties.
-- The `AudioEmitterSoundController (ref:{SiliconStudio.Xenko.Engine.AudioEmitterSoundController})` class
+- The @'SiliconStudio.Xenko.Engine.AudioEmitterSoundController' class
   - **Controls the playback of the sound effect associated to entities**.
-The class implements the `IPlayableSound (ref:{SiliconStudio.Xenko.Audio.IPlayableSound})` interface.
-Controllers can not be created directly but has to be queried entities via their audio emitter component using the `GetSoundEffectControler (ref:{SiliconStudio.Xenko.Engine.AudioEmitterComponent.GetSoundEffectControler})` method.
+The class implements the @'SiliconStudio.Xenko.Audio.IPlayableSound' interface.
+Controllers can not be created directly but has to be queried entities via their audio emitter component using the @'SiliconStudio.Xenko.Engine.AudioEmitterComponent.GetSoundEffectControler' method.

 # Usage

-The `AudioSystem (ref:{SiliconStudio.Xenko.Engine.AudioSystem})` can be accessed via the `IAudioSystem (ref:{SiliconStudio.Xenko.Engine.IAudioSystem})` interface available in the `Game (ref:{SiliconStudio.Xenko.Game})` and the `Script (ref:{SiliconStudio.Xenko.Script})` classes.
+The @'SiliconStudio.Xenko.Engine.AudioSystem' can be accessed via the @'SiliconStudio.Xenko.Engine.IAudioSystem' interface available in the @'SiliconStudio.Xenko.Game' and the @'SiliconStudio.Xenko.Script' classes.

 **Code:** Access the audio system